hgoldstein95/hgoldstein95.github.io/index.md

 layout: home
 ---

-**My love for learning underpins almost everything that I do**, and I take every chance I can to learn and grow.
+My love for learning underpins almost everything that I do, and I take every chance I can to learn and grow.
 I am **driven**, **focused**, and **goal-oriented**, and I bring those values to all of the work that I do.